Constraining braneworlds with entanglement entropy: Effective action with RS + DGP gravity

 Roughly speaking, the first limit is to take the bulk curvature radius $L$ to be large (making the bulk cosmological constant vanish) and the brane tension to be $0$.
 The second is a flat limit of just the effective theory on the brane in which we take the effective length scale \eqref{DGPparams} to be large.
 However, we find that the constraints from entanglement lose all power in either case.

 Let us be more specific.
 The first flat-space limit we can consider is one in which we take

-In other words, we are eliminating the cosmological constant terms in \eqref{act1brane}.
+In other words, we are eliminating the cosmological-constant terms in \eqref{act1brane}.
 This yields the original DGP model \cite{Dvali:2000hr} with flat branes in a flat bulk.
 Instead of \eqref{effectiveActplanar}, the resulting semiclassical theory on the brane is

 i.e. we have that $G_{\text{eff}} = G_{\text{b}}$ and $\ell_{\text{eff}} \to \infty$.
 Note that in this regime, the requirement that $G_{\text{eff}} > 0$ turns into the constraint $G_{\text{b}} > 0$.

 \eqref{flatlim1} is perfectly compatible with the semiclassical regime of the Ryu--Takayanagi prescription $G_{d+1} \ll L^{d-1}$.
 However, by keeping $G_{d+1}$ and $G_{\text{b}}$ finite while sending $L \to \infty$, we are essentially imposing the limit